A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: The mesh-free hybrid Chebychev-Tucker tensor representation

+where $v^{(\ell)}(x_\ell) = T_{1:m_\ell}(x_\ell) V^{(\ell)} \in \R^{r_\ell}$, that is, each entry of $v^{(\ell)}$ is a linear combination of Chebyshev polynomials.
+Hence, by discretizing the basis functions on any target grid, the final ChebTuck approximation can be converted to a standard algebraic Tucker tensor on that grid.
+If needed, this Tucker tensor can then be transformed further to canonical form by the standard Tuck-to-can procedure; see \cite[Def.
+2.3, (2.6)]{khoromskij2009multigrid}, \cite[Rem.
+2.7]{khoromskij2007low}, and \cite{Khor_bookQC_2018}.

-where $v^{(\ell)}_{j_\ell}(x_\ell) = \sum_{i_\ell = 1}^{m_\ell} V^{(\ell)}_{i_\ell,j_\ell} T_{i_\ell}(x_\ell)$ for $\ell = 1,2,3$.
-The desired result then follows.
-The orthogonality property is based on the argument analogues to that of the algebraic case but reformulated for polynomial arrays.
-We note that the inner product should be properly reweighted. \end{proof} \begin{remark} We can see that the ChebTuck format is a degree ${\bf m}=(m_1,m_2,m_3)$ polynomial in Chebyshev basis, where the coefficients are given as a Tucker tensor.
-For this reason, we sometimes also write a subscript ${\bf m}$ to denote the ChebTuck format of certain degrees, e.g., $f_{\bf m}$. \end{remark}
+We can see that the ChebTuck format is a degree ${\bf m}=(m_1,m_2,m_3)$ polynomial in the Chebyshev basis, where the coefficients are given as a Tucker tensor.
+For this reason, we sometimes also write a subscript ${\bf m}$ to denote the ChebTuck format of certain degrees $f_{\bf m}$.